aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/navigate/_index.md

 ---
 title: Document.Navigate
 second_title: Aspose.SVG for .NET API Reference
-description: Document method.
+description: Document Navigate method.
 Loads the document at the specified Uniform Resource Locator URL into the current instance replacing the previous content
 type: docs
 weight: 1010
 url: /net/aspose.svg.dom/document/navigate/
 ---
-## Navigate(string) {#navigate_4}
+## Navigate(*string*) {#navigate_4}

 Loads the document at the specified Uniform Resource Locator (URL) into the current instance, replacing the previous content.